-- Stir in the 4 tablespoons of sugar and water.
+- Stir in the sugar and the water.

-- Heat over a very low heat, stirring frequently, until the fruit begins to break apart.
-This will take between 10 and 15 minutes.
+- Heat over low heat, stirring frequently, until the fruit begins to break apart.
+This will take between ten and fifteen minutes.

-- Remove the saucepan from the heat and stir the gooseberries, breaking any remaining pieces of fruit down so that it becomes a rough puree.
+- Remove from the heat and stir, breaking any remaining pieces of fruit down so that the fruit is a rough puree.
 Don't worry about the seeds.
-They are very soft and completely edible.

-- Let the mixture cool.
-When cool, refrigerate for at least an hour or up to 24 hours.
+- Let the mixture cool and refrigerate for at least an hour or up to 24 hours.

-- Stir the St Germain liqueur or elderflower cordial into the gooseberry puree.
+- Stir the St Gemain liqueur or Elderflower cordial into the gooseberry puree.

-- Whip the cream and the remaining 1 tablespoon of sugar in a large bowl with an electric mixer until soft peaks form.
+- Whip the cream and the tablespoon of sugar in an electric mixer until soft peaks form.

 - Whip in the yogurt.

 - Fold the gooseberry puree very gently into the cream and yogurt mixture.
-You want to be able to see ripples of gooseberry puree.
+It's okay if you can see ripples of puree.